DevOnTheRocks/SkyClaims/biome-types.md

 ## Supported Biome Types

-Starting with build 27.1 for Sponge API 7 only, modded biomes should be supported in addition to [Vanilla](#vanilla) biomes
+Starting with build 27.1 for Sponge API 7 only, modded biomes should be supported in addition to [Vanilla](#vanilla) biomes.
+The biome lists below are just for quick reference and may not be kept up to date.

 ### Vanilla
 ```